mmierzwa/mmierzwa.github.io/_posts/2017-02-20-xamarin-is-uilabel-with-padding.md

 An example for this kind of issues I faced recently is lack explicit padding for `UILabel` (and not only).
 You can either let the label to fit tightly around the text content or set the label's size (either statically or with auto-sizing).

 There are few solutions for this around the Internet (like [this](http://stackoverflow.com/a/17557490/619799) or [this](https://forums.xamarin.com/discussion/comment/190767/#Comment_190767)).
 Most of them are implemented in Swift/Obj-C, some are somehow incomplete even if provided with Xamarin code.
-Here is a short compilation of my findings.
+Here is a short compilation of my findings.<!-- more -->

 The steps are easy: